emesday/mskimm.github.io0/about.md

 *   Python : always with it
 *   C/C++ : developed `speech recognition engine`
-*   Git, SVN : can't imange without it
+*   Git, SVN : can't imagine without it
 *   Ubuntu : always with it

 You can find me in